cloudmailin/docs.cloudmailin.com/docs/parsing_email.md

 ## Other Languages
 We would love to provide examples for all these languages but we feel that examples should come from people who really know the language well.
-If our examples started to define variables in the wrong way of not follow the best practice we wouldn't really be helping our users out at all.
+If our examples started to define variables in the wrong way or not follow the best practice we wouldn't really be helping our users out at all.

 ## PHP <a name="php"></a>